 How to Create a Nonprofit Corporation

-The first legal step in creating a nonprofit organization almost always is forming a corporation.
+In almost all cases, the first legal step in creating a nonprofit organization is forming a corporation.
 A corporation is an entity or an organization that has legal standing.
 It's established by a group of individuals — the incorporators — under the laws of the state in which it's formed.

-One advantage of creating a corporation is that the individuals who govern and work for it are separate from the abstract thing they create.
-Although board members can be liable for the corporation's actions if they don't exercise their duties and responsibilities carefully, in most cases corporations protect individuals from personal liability.
+One advantage of creating a corporation is that the individuals who govern and work for it are separate from the abstract entity they create.
+Although board members can be liable for the corporation's actions if they don't exercise their duties and responsibilities carefully, in most cases, corporations protect individuals from personal liability.

 In the United States, corporations are created and regulated under the laws of the state in which they're formed.
 Although there are more similarities than differences, you do need to create your nonprofit so that it conforms to the peculiarities of your state.
 Some states, for example, require a minimum of three members to belong to a board of directors; others require only one.

 Think of a corporation as a tiny government with a constitution and laws.
 To set down the rules under which the organization will operate, you need to prepare the following important documents:

-Bylaws: A corporation's bylaws specify how directors are elected and the length of their terms, the officers and their duties, the number of meetings to be held, who is and isn't a member of the corporation, how many members or directors are required to be in attendance for a quorum to be present, the rules for director attendance at board meetings, and the process through which the bylaws may be amended.
+Bylaws: A corporation's bylaws specify how directors are elected and the length of terms, the officers and their duties, the number of meetings to be held, who is and isn't a member of the corporation, how many members or directors are required to be in attendance for a quorum to be present, the rules for director attendance at board meetings, and the process through which bylaws may be amended.

 They also may list the standing committees of the board and grant or limit particular powers of the trustees.

-Should you have members in your nonprofit corporation?
+Decide whether to have members in your corporation

 Depending on state law, you usually have the option to create membership conditions in either the articles or the bylaws.
-If you have a choice, you should add these conditions in the bylaws, which are easier to amend than the articles of incorporation.
+If you have a choice, add these conditions to the bylaws, which are easier to amend than the articles of incorporation.

 Choose your corporation's name

-If your programs provide home health services to people over 65, don't name your nonprofit something generic like Services for the People.
+So if your programs provide home health services to people over 65, don't name your nonprofit something generic like Services for the People.
 Also stay away from names that are so abstract that they have no meaning at all.
 A name like the Reenergizing Society prompts more questions than it answers.
 Use concrete, descriptive terms.

-To avoid possible embarrassment, check the acronym that results from your organizational name.
-The Associated Workers For Union Labor, for example, isn't a title you want to abbreviate on your letterhead.
+Check the acronym that results from your organization's name.
+The Associated Workers for Union Labor, for example, isn't a title you want to abbreviate on your letterhead.